Probate Q&A Series

 7. Transfer Vehicle Titles

-Submit the signed title, a copy of the Letters of Administration, the death certificate, and form MVR-2 to the North Carolina Division of Motor Vehicles.
-The DMV issues a new title to the heir.
+Submit the required title application and supporting documents, which may include the Letters of Administration and death certificate, to the North Carolina Division of Motor Vehicles.
+The DMV issues a new title if statutory requirements are met.

 8. Close the Estate

-After distributing all assets, file a final account and petition for discharge.
+After administering and distributing estate assets, file a final account and seek discharge.
 Obtain the clerk’s order discharging the administrator and closing probate.

 Checklist: Key Actions for Intestate Probate and Asset Transfer